ajour/ajour/README.md

   - [Ability to add your own custom themes](./THEMES.md)
 - Ability to backup your whole UI, including all settings from WTF
 - Ability to run as a [command line application](#command-line) for advanced users
-- WeakAuras import strings from [Wago.io](https://wago.io/weakauras) will automatically be parsed
+- WeakAuras and Plater import strings from [Wago.io](https://wago.io/) will automatically be parsed
 - Localized in multiple languages